 Karen Peck and New River is a 3-time Grammy Award Nominated and 2-time GMA Dove Award Winning Southern Gospel Group.
 Karen’s flawless, delightful soprano voice has made its way into the hearts of Gospel Music lovers across the country and garnered an unprecedented 11 Favorite Soprano Fan Awards from the readers of The Singing News Magazine, Southern Gospel Music’s leading fan and trade publication.
 Karen, Susan and Jeff have also received many awards from other magazine publications and Internet publications.
-Over the past four years, New River has had five consecutive #1 songs in Southern Gospel Music.
-In addition, their current album, Reach Out, has had two consecutive #1 songs for “On the Banks of the Promised Land” and “Mighty Big God.”
+Over the past four years, New River has had six consecutive #1 songs in Southern Gospel Music.
+In addition, their current single, REVIVAL, is the #1 song in the nation for January 2014.
+Their previous album release, Reach Out, had two consecutive #1 songs for “On the Banks of the Promised Land” and “Mighty Big God.”

 “Reach Out” received 2 GMA Dove Awards, including Country Song of the Year “Good Things Are Happening” and Southern Gospel Album of the Year.
 The first radio release, “On the Banks of the Promised Land,” reached #1 for December 2011.
 It was also selected as #1 for the Top 100 Songs of 2011 by Absolutely Gospel.Com.
 The second release, “Mighty Big God” reached #1 for July 2012.
 Accordingly, Karen Peck and New River was selected as Top Played Artist for 2011 (absolutelygospel.com), and their current release, “Good Things Are Happening” is quickly rising to the top of the charts.

 The CD/DVD release “Live At Oak Tree Studio” brought the group their third Grammy nomination, receiving a 2011 nomination for Best Southern Gospel/Country Gospel/Bluegrass Album of the Year.